pablogq/RealTimeArousalDetectionUsingGSR/README.md

 ## Licensing

 No specific licensing is required.
+However, the asset is dependent on usage of a custom EDA measuring device, although it could be redone for any other suitable EDA meter.